Creston-Kenilworth Neighborhood Guide

 Points of Interest

 Creston-Kenilworth boasts a variety of notable spots that contribute to its vibrant community.
 Ship Ahoy Tavern, a nautical-themed dive bar established in the 1940s, offers a unique atmosphere with pinball machines, a billiard table, and a selection of local brews.
-For pizza lovers, Gladstone Street Pizza serves up thin-crust pies with creative toppings in a cozy setting.
 Food enthusiasts can also enjoy Jojo, a popular food cart known for its fried chicken sandwiches and jojos, reflecting the neighborhood's diverse culinary scene.
-Additionally, Favela Brazilian Cafe offers a taste of Brazil with its authentic cuisine and cultural events, adding to the area's rich tapestry of dining options.
+C-Bar PDX is a beloved neighborhood bar that offers a scratch kitchen serving hearty meals until late, a rotating tap list, and a full pinball gallery.
+It's a go-to spot for casual dining, drinks, and community events.
+For a delicious brunch, Cafe Rowan is a must-visit, known for its inventive dishes like lobster rolls and eggs Benedict, with plans to expand into dinner hours soon.
+If you're in the mood for something unique, Coffee Beer offers a cozy setting that transitions from a coffee shop by day to a bar by night, serving up a variety of beverages, from coffee to slushies and beers.
 These establishments, along with various local shops and cafes, create a lively and engaging environment for residents and visitors alike.

 Getting Around